- Tuition and Billing Dates

 - For more information on the University of Chicago's calculations for awarding credit, please see the University Registrar's website.

-- These payments will be applied toward the total billed amount and will be reflected on the bill generated by the UChicago Bursar's Office.
+- All payments in advance of the start of the program will be applied toward the total billed amount and will be reflected on the bill generated by the UChicago Bursar's Office.

 - The Bursar will delivery bills electronically to students' accounts in late June, with full payment due in mid-July.